Yummy Shepherd’s Pie

 Game Day:

-We’ve got all of our ingredients set out on the countertop, and we are discussing our game plan.
-Ann is munching on a Biscuit King biscuit (recipe here) with a little sorghum drizzled on top.
+We’ve got all our ingredients out and are discussing our game plan.

 gumbo Gumbo